 Everything You Need to Know About Super Bowl Ticket Packages

-Although it’s not for another year, it’s never too early to start thinking about Super Bowl 2020 tickets.
+With 2019 coming to an end in the blink of an eye, it’s time to start thinking about Super Bowl 2020 tickets.
 Unlike the regular football season, the Super Bowl’s ticketing system is a bit–ahem–confusing for the average fan.
-Lucky for you, we’ve broken down everything you need to know about the different ticket packages being offered this year.
+Lucky for you, we’ve broken down everything you need to know about the different ticket packages being offered next year.
 Check ‘em out below.

 How Are Super Bowl Tickets Allocated?